learn-co-curriculum/phase-3-regex-basics-readme/README.md

 Notice that the pattern matches the two instances of "twenty" in the passage.
 Writing a series of letters or numbers in your regular expression will result in a search for exact matches of this pattern anywhere in the string.

 ### Metacharacters
 The real beauty of Regular Expressions is revealed in its use of metacharacters.
 Metacharacters allow you to use a pre-defined shorthand to match specific characters.
-For example, `\d` will match any digit in your text, and `\w` will match any word character (non-digit, non-punctuation).
+For example, `\d` will match any digit in your text, and `\w` will match any word character (letters, numbers, and underscores).
 The 'Regex Quick Reference' at the bottom of Rubular shows metacharacters and patterns that you can use.
 Play around with these a little.
 Use `\W` (notice uppercasing) to match the non-word characters in your text.

 ### Only specific characters